 - Why the FDA has yet to approve a drug for DMD specifically, and the majority of MD diseases in general?
-Does it make sense to anyone that there are more drugs for ED than MD?
+Does it make sense there are more drugs for ED than MD?

 - Why the FDA doesn’t recognize the need for an improved process when dealing with drugs targeting fatal diseases?